appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

     Giving `Create` permission to a workspace has a cascading effect, i.e, it gives create, edit, view, delete permission to all the applications in the workspace.
 :::

-##### Create access for an application
+##### Application

-If you want the user to have create access only to a specific application in a workspace, open the respective workspace's dropdown and check the create permission adjacent to the repsective application. `Create` for just an application allows you to create resources like page, action (APIs, queries, JSObjects).
+If you want the user to have create access only to a specific application in a workspace, open the respective workspace's dropdown and check the create permission adjacent to the respective application. `Create` for just an application allows you to create resources like page, action (APIs, queries, JSObjects).

-##### Create access for a page
+##### Page

 Going granular, you can give `create` access to a page in an application.
 It allows you to create resources like APIs, queries, JSObjects for one page.